 Medicare Parts A and Part B:

-• You can also qualify for Medicare based on a disability.
+- You can also qualify for Medicare based on a disability.
 Specifically, you can enroll in Medicare after 24 months of receiving Social Security Disability Insurance (SSDI) benefits.
 People who have Amyotrophic Lateral Sclerosis (ALS) are eligible as soon as they start SSDI and people with end-stage renal disease (ESRD) are eligible after they complete four months of dialysis at a clinic, right away if they receive dialysis at home, or when they stay in a hospital for a kidney transplant.
+Learn more about Medicare for those with ALS or ESRD.

-• There’s no late enrollment period for Medicare Part A unless you’re in the approximately 1% of beneficiaries who have to pay a premium for Part A. That means you can sign up for Medicare Part A at any time – without a penalty – as long as you qualify for premium-free Part A (if they or their spouse worked 10 years in Medicare-taxed employment).
+- There’s no late enrollment period for Medicare Part A unless you’re in the approximately 1% of beneficiaries who have to pay a premium for Part A. That means you can sign up for Medicare Part A at any time – without a penalty – as long as you qualify for premium-free Part A (if you or your spouse worked 10 years in Medicare-taxed employment).
 But if you’re in the 1% of beneficiaries who have to pay a premium for Medicare Part A, you can enroll in it during your initial enrollment period, during a special enrollment period, or during the annual general enrollment period.
 In other words, the same enrollment limitations that apply to Medicare Part B for everyone.

 Medicare Part D:

-• The Initial Enrollment Period for Medicare Part D is the same as for Parts A and B. You’re allowed to delay enrolling in Part D and avoid a late penalty as long as you have creditable coverage (coverage as good as a standard Medicare Part D plan).
-In that case, you have 63 days to sign up for a Part D plan after your other creditable coverage ends.4 If you are not sure whether your current coverage qualifies as creditable, reach out to your health plan to find out.
+- The Initial Enrollment Period for Medicare Part D is the same as for Parts A and B. You’re allowed to delay enrolling in Part D and avoid a late penalty as long as you have creditable coverage (coverage as good as a standard Medicare Part D plan).
+In that case, you have 63 days to sign up for a Part D plan after your other creditable coverage ends.
+If you are not sure whether your current coverage qualifies as creditable, reach out to your health plan to find out.

 2. Pick the right Medicare doctors